vivaria/edisonrul.ing/docs/source/cards/the-thing-in-the-crater.md

-# THE THING IN THE CRATER
+# The Thing In The Crater

 *   You can Special Summon a high-level Normal Monster with "The Thing in the Crater"'s effect, but not a "Special Summon-only" monster.
 *   The "Thing in the Crater"'s effect activates even if destroyed face-down and sent to the Graveyard.